aws-samples/aws-batch-comp-infrastructure-sample/README.md

 Please create a &quot;fresh&quot; account in order to simplify billing for the account.
 If you have not created an AWS account previously, it is straightforward to do, requiring a cell phone #, credit card, and address.
 Please navigate to [aws.amazon.com](https://aws.amazon.com) and follow the instructions on the web site to create an account.

-If you have already created an account based on your email address, please create a separate AWS account for managing the SAT-Comp tool construction and testing.
+If you have already created an account based on your email address, please create a separate AWS account for managing the SAT/SMT-Comp tool construction and testing.
 This makes it straightforward for us to manage account credits and billing.
-Once the account is created please email us the account number at sat-comp-2022@amazon.com so that we can apply credits to your account.
+Once the account is created please email us the account number at: sat-comp-2022@amazon.com (for SAT-Comp) or aws-smtcomp-2022@googlegroups.com (for SMT-Comp) so that we can apply credits to your account.
 To find your account ID, click on your account name in the top right corner, and then click "My Account".
 You should see Account ID in the Account Settings

 **N.B.:** It is very important that you tell us your account number immediately after creating the account, so that we